haridhayal11/simtool/README.md

 ## Configuration

-Create `simtool.cfg` in your project:
+Creating a new project will create `simtool.cfg` in your project:

 ```yaml
 default_simulator: verilator